ValentineCodes/scaffold-eth-mobile/README.md

 - Edit your frontend in `packages/reactnative/src/screens`
 - Edit your deployment scripts in `packages/hardhat/deploy`

-## Contributing to Scaffold-ETH
+## Contributing to Scaffold-ETH-Mobile

-We welcome contributions to Scaffold-ETH!
+We welcome contributions to Scaffold-ETH-Mobile!

 Please see [CONTRIBUTING.MD](https://github.com/ValentineCodes/scaffold-eth-mobile/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH.